Rio Tinto Group (LON:RIO) Given a GBX 6,000 Price Target by Deutsche Bank Rese… Analysts

-Deutsche Bank Rese… set a GBX 6,000 ($73.96) target price on Rio Tinto Group (LON:RIO – Get Rating) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
+Rio Tinto Group (LON:RIO – Get Rating) has been given a GBX 6,000 ($73.96) price target by equities researchers at Deutsche Bank Rese… in a note issued to investors on Thursday, Borsen Zeitung reports.
+Deutsche Bank Rese…’s price target points to a potential upside of 9.51% from the company’s current price.

-Other analysts have also issued reports about the stock.
-Jefferies Financial Group set a GBX 6,700 ($82.59) price objective on shares of Rio Tinto Group in a research report on Wednesday, April 20th.
-UBS Group set a GBX 5,200 ($64.10) target price on shares of Rio Tinto Group in a research note on Thursday, April 21st.
-Barclays restated an underweight rating and issued a GBX 4,800 ($59.17) target price on shares of Rio Tinto Group in a research note on Monday.
-Berenberg Bank reiterated a hold rating and set a GBX 6,500 ($80.13) price objective on shares of Rio Tinto Group in a research note on Monday, May 9th.
-Finally, Morgan Stanley reiterated an overweight rating on shares of Rio Tinto Group in a research note on Wednesday, May 11th.
-Three investment analysts have rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, Rio Tinto Group currently has an average rating of Hold and an average price target of GBX 5,922.31 ($73.01).
+RIO has been the subject of several other research reports.
+Credit Suisse Group set a GBX 7,000 ($86.29) price target on Rio Tinto Group in a research note on Wednesday, May 4th.
+Berenberg Bank reissued a “hold” rating and issued a GBX 6,500 ($80.13) price target on shares of Rio Tinto Group in a research note on Monday, May 9th.
+Jefferies Financial Group set a GBX 6,700 ($82.59) price target on Rio Tinto Group in a research note on Wednesday, April 20th.
+Deutsche Bank Aktiengesellschaft reissued a “hold” rating and issued a GBX 6,000 ($73.96) price target on shares of Rio Tinto Group in a research note on Thursday.
+Finally, The Goldman Sachs Group set a GBX 7,300 ($89.99) price target on Rio Tinto Group in a research note on Monday, April 25th.
+Three investment analysts have rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of GBX 5,922.31 ($73.01).

 Rio Tinto Group engages in exploring, mining, and processing mineral resources worldwide.
 The company offers aluminum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and lithium.
 It also owns and operates open pit and underground mines, mills, refineries, smelters, power stations, and research and service facilities.